aspect-build/aspect-cli/docs/aspect_fetch.md

 ## aspect fetch

-Fetches external repositories that are prerequisites to the targets.
+Fetch external repositories that are prerequisites to the targets

 ### Synopsis